-My only complaint is that it comes with one magazine out-of-the-box.
-At a capacity of 6 cartridges, it leaves much to be desired.
-I'd recommend investing in extra magazines while you're at it, as you'll definitely need them.
+My only complaint is that it comes with only one magazine out-of-the-box, which leaves much to be desired considering its capacity of only 6 cartridges.
+Therefore, I highly recommend investing in extra magazines while purchasing it, as you'll definitely need them.

 Concealed Carry Pistols & Revolvers Buying Guide -Features To Look For

 Guns with many moving mechanical parts are more likely to have issues than their sample counterparts.
 That's why revolvers are always more reliable than semi-automatic pistols.

 If you end up with an unfired round, you can simply pull the trigger one more time, and the revolver's cylinder will rotate to bring the next round in line with the firing chamber.
 You can then release the revolver's wheel to eject the empty shells and the unshot round.